ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

 - Given the Python-based implementation of a data structure and the algorithm that processes and/or manipulates it, perform these steps as part of its empirical evaluation:
+    - Implement a benchmarking framework that repeatedly executes an algorithm through a doubling experiment in which the size of the input repeatedly doubles.
+    - Use the benchmarking framework to run a doubling experiment for an algorithm, computing the doubling ratio for execution time.
+    - Use the computed doubling ratio to experimentally classify the likely worst-case time complexity of the algorithm.
+    - Leveraging the likely worst-case time complexity and the experimental data reported by the benchmarking framework, describe ways in which it is possible to re-design the algorithm to improve its performace.

 ### Data Analysis